flother/dotfiles/README.md

 To install the dotfiles, install [GNU stow] [7] and run:

-`stow bash curl git python screen system vim`
+`stow bash curl git postgresql python screen system vim`

 For Vim you'll want to install [Vundle] [8] and then the plugins: